Thursday, 26 July 2018

 What is lazy loading in Hibernate?
-Explain with example
+Explain with an example

 In previous post, discussed the Hibernate JPA Cascade Types.
 In this post we can discuss the Lazy loading in Hibernate.